 For college-financial aid purposes, the plans are typically considered a parental asset, which means their impact on aid eligibility is far less than if they were deemed the student’s asset.
 If you don’t use all the money for one child’s education, you can change beneficiaries and use the account to help another child.
 To learn more, go to SavingforCollege.com.

 For well-heeled parents, 529 plans can be especially attractive.
-In 2019, you can’t give another person more than $15,000 without worrying about the federal gift tax.
+In 2019 and 2020, you can’t give another person more than $15,000 without worrying about the federal gift tax.
 In 2022, this rises to $16,000.
 But with a 529 plan, both parents could contribute five times that sum, or $75,000 each, and count it as their gift for the next five years.
 That gets the money growing tax-free more quickly, which potentially is a significant benefit.
 This might also be a smart strategy for wealthy grandparents.

 What about the drawbacks?
 Some plans have high expenses, but you can sidestep that problem by favoring lower-cost plans.
 You can change your investment selection just twice a year, which means 529 plans aren’t good for those inclined to trade.
 Finally, if you don’t use the money for education and instead simply withdraw it, you’ll face income taxes and possibly tax penalties on the tax-deferred growth.

 Next: Grandparents and 529s